daniyl-x/containers/README.md

 # Containers
-*This repository contains YAML files for use with podman-compose or docker-compose.*
+*This repository contains container-related files like compose files for use with podman-compose or docker-compose, container-specific configurations, etc.*

 All of these files may contain configuration, specific for my needs, so you should use them as an example only.